aman-chhetri/random-quote-generator/README.md

 # Random Quote Generator

-This is a web application that generates a random quote every time a user clicks on the "Change Quote" button.
+This web application is built using React, Vite, and TypeScript, providing you with an easy and enjoyable way to discover and share inspiring quotes.
+With just a click of a button, you can refresh your mind with a new random quote and even share your favorite quotes on Twitter.

 You can access the deployed application [here](https://random-quotes-generator-v1.netlify.app/).